ajaykumar97/ajaykumar97/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm Ajay, an experienced Software Engineer who helps the people and the organisations to ship their business ideas into the Play Store and the App Store.
+- I'm Ajay, a Software Engineer who helps the people and the organisations to ship their business ideas into the Play Store and the App Store.
+- I have developed several Mobile Applications which are impacting the world and some are in-progress.
+- I am skilled in the React-Native framework and trying my hands in the Node.Js as well.
+- In my free time, I love to explore different tools & technologies, write and share the solutions I have created or found for the problem I encounter in my day to day life, listen to music and invest in improving my skills.
+- I am currently building a hobby to read books.
+- And, I am always willing to learn more.

 ![Ajay's github stats](https://github-readme-stats.vercel.app/api?username=ajaykumar97&show_icons=true&theme=solarized-light&count_private=true)